-More informationBPS information on PWP

-Psychological wellbeing practitioner |
+More information BPS information on PWP NHS Careers information: Psychological wellbeing practitioner | Health Careers

-Health Careers

 Research Assistant

 As the name suggests, RAs work alongside established researchers and research teams in academia and in numerous other sectors.
 Roles wil vary, but largely involve feeding into research study design, data collection, analysis and report writing.
 Being an RA is often a key part of the journey to becoming an academic, and so a good degree grade, enthusiasm and energy are essential.